-If you have even a casual interest in the National Football League, then there’s a good chance you’ve heard plenty of points made about the importance of home field advantage.
-For those who kick their NFL engagement level up several notches and wager on the game, then it’s likely a given that the home and away question factors into your handicapping process.
+If you have bet on the National Football League, then there’s a good chance you’ve heard plenty of talk about the importance of home field advantage.
+For those who kick their engagement level up several notches and bet on the NFL, then it’s likely a given that the home and away question factors into your handicapping process.

-Is NFL home-field advantage really worth all of the fuss that gets made about it or have we all just been chasing ghosts for years?
-We’re going to get to the bottom of that right here by examining the factors that make or break the idea of a team’s home turf giving them an advantage.
+Is NFL home-field advantage really worth all of the fuss that gets made about it?
+Have we all just been chasing ghosts for years?
+We’ll get to the bottom of that right here by examining the factors that make or break the idea of a team’s home turf giving them an advantage.

-We’ll also spend some time discerning which of the league’s 32 teams have a noticeable advantage at home over the last three years on the holy trinity of bets: moneyline, point spread and totals.
+We’ll also spend some time discerning which of the league’s 32 teams have a noticeable advantage at home over the last three years on the holy trinity of NFL odds: moneyline, point spread and totals.
 Let’s get to it.

 How Big is Home Field Advantage?